-FLASHINGS Metal flashings are used to seal around chimneys, vents and roof to wall intersections.
+FLASHINGS

+Metal flashings are used to seal around chimneys, vents and roof to wall intersections.
 The flashings are properly installed and are performing their intended function.

-GENERAL COMMENTS The roof is worn but remains in serviceable condition.
-With proper maintenance, this roof should remain serviceable for up to 5 more years.
+The roofing material was properly installed and is in serviceable condition.
+With proper care and maintenance this roof should remain serviceable for up to 15 more years.